 Our Social Mission is to help anyone in the UK facing crisis to find help fast.

 Raising awareness of support is our short-term primary aim.
 Over the longer-term, we will extend our work to combat other barriers around support accessibility and affordability which can leave the most vulnerable in society unsupported in times of crisis.

 Outgoing links to support providers in 2021.
 Last updated 18 July 2021.

 Number of resources that have been vetted and published on the site.
 Last updated 18 July 2021.

 No-one Should Struggle Alone

 “I know how hard it can be to find help.
-In what is already an overwhelming situation you can do without the added stress and time wasted getting dragged down rabbit holes.
+In what is already an overwhelming situation you can waste a lot of stress and time getting dragged down rabbit holes.

 At our website, we cut through the noise and point anyone in the UK facing crisis in the right direction, making it easy to find help fast.
 We signpost helpful, national and vetted support resources like helplines without commercial bias.”

 Launched In Late 2020